Generic Name: lopinavir/ritonavir (loe-PIN-a-vir/rit-OH-na-vir)

 - When your medicine supply is low, get more from your doctor or pharmacist as soon as you can.
 Do not stop taking Kaletra capsules, even for a short period of time.
 If you do, the virus may grow resistant to the medicine and become harder to treat.

-- Kaletra capsules is not a cure for HIV infection.
+- Kaletra capsules are not a cure for HIV infection.
 Patients may still get illnesses and infections associated with HIV.
 Remain under the care of your doctor.

 - Kaletra capsules does not stop the spread of HIV to others through blood or sexual contact.
 Use barrier methods of birth control (eg, condoms) if you have HIV infection.
 Do not share needles, injection supplies, or items like toothbrushes or razors.